enso-org/enso/doc/design/syntax/syntax.md

         else print mail
 ```

-## Types Resolution
+## Type Resolution

-The natural next question is, how it was possible to get such a drastic quality
+The natural next question is, how was it possible to get such a drastic quality
 improvement?
 As already mentioned, dependent types are types expressed in terms
 of data, explicitly relating their inhabitants to that data.
 Enso atom types
 make it possible to expose all data structures to the compiler automatically, so
 they can be statically analyzed.
-There is no need to explicitly provide some
+There is no need to explicitly provide any
 selected data to the compiler, as it has access to every structural information
 by design.

 Let's describe where the compiler gets the required information from.
 Please
 note, that the following description is shown for illustration purposes only and
-do not represent the real compilation algorithm.
-First, lets focus on the
+does not represent the real compilation algorithm.
+First, let's focus on the
 definition of the `index` function:

 ```haskell